 Notes: Eloise Butler first noted Calico Aster growing in the Garden on Sept.
 12, 1909.
 In her day the accepted scientific name was Aster lateriflorus.
 On Oct.
 8, 1914 she planted 51 plants from Washburn Ave in Minneapolis.
 She listed them as var. hirsuticaulis, but as explained above, this distinction is no longer held.
-In 1917 and '18 she added another from Mahtomedi MN.
+In 1917 and '18 she added others from Mahtomedi MN.
 Additional plantings were in 1923, '26 and '32.

 Calico Aster was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 She never noted planting it.
 Susan Wilkins planted it in 2011.
 Calico Aster is native to Minnesota in the northern 2/3rds of the state, excepting some of the western counties.
 In North America it is found in Canada from Manitoba eastward and in the U.S. from the central plains states east to the coast.
 Asters are difficult to study.
 There are twenty-four species just of Symphyotrichum listed by the DNR and the U of M Herbarium as being found in Minnesota, some with several subspecies.
-The variety that Eloise Butler specifies below is one of those not recognized by botanists today as a separately classified plant.
+The variety that Eloise Butler specifies below is one of those not recognized by botanists today as a separately classified variety.

 In 1915 Eloise wrote an essay about her asters that was sent to The Gray Memorial Botanical Chapter, (Division D) of the Agassiz Association for publication in the Asa Gray Bulletin.
 Text here.